First- or upper second-class Honours degree, or equivalent in English Literature or a related subject.

 Months of entry

 This course allows graduates with first degrees in literature, cultural studies, or related areas to take their studies to a more specialised level or in an entirely new direction.
+The MLitt in Literature, Culture and Place focuses on the way literary and cultural texts both shape and respond to the notion of place, exploring literary and theoretical approaches from a variety of contexts in the literature of modernity.

 - the University library's collections of eighteenth-century travel writing